Skip to main content

 Summer Reading

-Look for these opportunities and adventures this summer at your local public library or tribal library.
+Look for these opportunities and adventures next summer at your local public library or tribal library.

 Summer Reading Prevents the Summer Slide

-In addition to participating in your local summer reading program, there are other ways parents can help their children keep learning during their summer vacations:
+Besides taking part in your library's Summer Reading programs, here are some resources that parents can use to help their children keep learning during their summer vacations:

 Free Admission to the Oklahoma City Zoo and Botanical Gardens!

-ODL and local libraries are once again partnering with the OKC Zoo and OG&E on the Read for Adventure summer reading promotion.
+ODL and local libraries have partnered with the OKC Zoo and OG&E on the Read for Adventure promotion.
 When a family checks out the book Juniper’s Butterfly Garden, they will receive a voucher redeemable for FREE admission to the Oklahoma City Zoo for four people (child, adult, or senior).
-The voucher is good through June of 2023.
+The voucher is good through June 30, 2024.
 Almost all public libraries and some tribal libraries are participating in this promotion.
 Check to see if your library is offering this opportunity!

 For Libraries and Library Staff

-View the Summer Reading Resources for ideas and performers for your library.
+View the Summer Reading Resources for ideas and find entertainers available for performances at your library.

 Oklahoma’s Statewide Summer Reading Program is sponsored by local libraries, local partners, the Oklahoma Department of Libraries, and the Institute of Museum and Library Services